Will you qualify?

 Last year we made a change to the process for determining eligibility for home to school transport for children transferring to secondary school.
 The details of the changes can be found on our school transport page.

 At the point when transport eligibility is being considered, the prospect of being able to secure a place at an alternative nearer school must be a real one.
 We will assess your prospect of gaining a place there regardless of whether you applied for it.
 Faith schools are included in this process.

 Parents/carers should be aware that in some cases the number of places offered at each school may differ from what is stated as the schools formal published admission number (PAN).
 Further details regarding temporary intake increases can be found on our school admissions page.

-Section 2 of the school admissions information booklets highlights the number of applications received and places allocated for the previous year at each school, including the lowest criteria and furthest distance allocated.
+The schools directory highlights the number of applications received and places allocated for the previous year at each school, including the lowest criteria and furthest distance allocated.
 This may assist you in assessing your chances of obtaining a place at your preferred school.